cybertraining-dsc/fa20-523-330/project/project.md

 - [ ] please use our template
   - [ ] please use numbered sections
-  - [ ] please see our template how ti include images
+  - [ ] please see our template how to include images
   - [ ] please see template how to use refernces
 - [ ] please add refernces